vespa-engine/sample-apps/simple-semantic-search/README.md

 - Query and document text is converted to embeddings by the application.
 - Search by embedding and/or text match.

-Requested at least Vespa 8.54.61.
+Requires at least Vespa 8.54.61.

 ## To try this